czervenka/bit-int/README.md

 unnatural.
 So I created this simple `int` extension to make bit manipulation more Pythonic and to demonstrate the beauty of Python magic.

-What is BitSet good for in real life?
+What is BitInt good for in real life?
 It's as efficient as Python's own `set` type but it can be easily stored in databases, JSON or shared with other languages without any modification (C, Go, Java, JavaScript).

-BitSet is highly inspired by great [namedtuple](https://docs.python.org/3/library/collections.html#collections.namedtuple) from python standard library.
+BitInt is highly inspired by great [namedtuple](https://docs.python.org/3/library/collections.html#collections.namedtuple) from python standard library.